matteocorti/check_ssl_cert/README.md

- &copy; Matteo Corti, ETH Zurich, 2007-2012
+ &copy; Matteo Corti, ETH Zurich, 2007-2012.

- &copy; Matteo Corti, 2007-2022 see AUTHORS.md for the complete list of contributors
+ &copy; Matteo Corti, 2007-2022.

+ see [AUTHORS.md](AUTHORS.md) for the complete list of contributors

 # check\_ssl\_cert

-A shell script (that can be used as a Nagios/Icinga plugin) to check an SSL/TLS connection
+A POSIX shell script (that can be used as a Nagios/Icinga plugin) to check an SSL/TLS connection and certificate

 ## Usage